kubernetes-hy/kubernetes-hy.github.io/data/part-2/1-networking-between-pods.md

 <exercise name='Exercise 2.01: Connecting pods'>

 Connect the "Log output" application and "Ping-pong" application.
 Instead of sharing data via files use HTTP endpoints to respond with the number of pongs.
-Deprecate all the volume between the two applications for the time being.
+Deprecate all of the volumes between the two applications for the time being.

 The output will stay the same: